 - Increased physical distancing:

-- Research groups are permitted to have up to 2 persons working on-campus per day.
+- Under Phase 0 or Phase 0.5, research groups are permitted to have up to 2 persons working in an on-campus space per day.
 It is preferable for work to be performed during normal work hours.
 If members of your team need to conduct work outside of regular hours, please include how you will ensure lab and personal safety during off-hours work.

 - Shift working that exceeds 2 people per day is not permitted.

 - No in-person research group meetings and no use of on-campus space for activities that can be performed at home